why play works

 Kolb, D.A.
 (1984).
 Experiential Learning: Experience as the source of learning and development

 Gamified learning is not only engaging - it works.
 Points, challenges, and playful constraints keep you focused and motivated.
-It’s like your brain is tricked into learning (but in the best way).
+It’s like your brain is tricked into learning through (in the best way).

 📚 Source: Hamari, J., Koivisto, J., & Sarsa, H. (2014).
 Does gamification work? – A literature review of empirical studies on gamification.
 Proceedings of the 47th Hawaii International Conference on System Sciences.